Oceanic basin: Size of trenches

 The Earth's deepest trench is the Mariana Trench which extends for about 2500 km (1600 miles) across the seabed.
 It is near the Mariana Islands, a volcanic archipelago in the West Pacific.
 Its deepest point is 10994 m (nearly 7 miles) below the surface of the sea.

 The Earth's longest trench runs alongside the coast of Peru and Chile, reaching a depth of 8065 m (26460 feet) and extending for approximately 5900 km (3700 miles).
-It occurs where the oceanic Nazca Plate slides under the continental South American Plate and is associated with the upthrust and volcanic activity of the Andes.
+It occurs where the oceanic Nazca plate slides under the continental South American plate and is associated with the upthrust and volcanic activity of the Andes.

 History and age of oceanic crust

 The oldest oceanic crust is in the far western equatorial Pacific, east of the Mariana Islands.
 It is located far away from oceanic spreading centers, where oceanic crust is constantly created or destroyed.
 The oldest crust is estimated to be only around 200 million years old, compared to the age of Earth which is 4.6 billion years.

 200 million years ago nearly all land mass was one large continent called Pangea, which started to split up.
-During the splitting process of Pangea, some ocean basins shrunk, like the Pacific one, while others were created, such as the Atlantic and Arctic basins.
+During the splitting process of Pangea, some ocean basins shrunk, such as the Pacific, while others were created, such as the Atlantic and Arctic basins.
 The Atlantic Basin began to form around 180 million years ago, when the continent Laurasia (North America and Eurasia) started to drift away from Africa and South America.
-The Pacific Plate grew, and subduction led to a shrinking of its bordering plates.
-The Pacific Plate continues to move northward.
+The Pacific plate grew, and subduction led to a shrinking of its bordering plates.
+The Pacific plate continues to move northward.
 Around 130 million years ago the South Atlantic started to form, as South America and Africa started to separate.
 At around this time India and Madagascar rifted northwards, away from Australia and Antarctica, creating seafloor around Western Australia and East Antarctica.
 When Madagascar and India separated between 90 and 80 million years ago, the spreading ridges in the Indian Ocean were reorganized.
 The northernmost part of the Atlantic Ocean was also formed at this time when Europe and Greenland separated.
 About 60 million years ago a new rift and oceanic ridge formed between Greenland and Europe, separating them and initiating the formation of oceanic crust in the Norwegian Sea and the Eurasian Basin in the eastern Arctic Ocean.